G1_DinoLab_Ebook

 How many apples were there before eating?
 Apples left

-16. Fill in the blanks with + or –
+16. Fill in the blanks with + or –.
+One is done for you.

-17. Show with arrows how to navigate the maze.
+17. Help the rat to reach grains.
 Keep subtracting 6 to find the next cell.
+One is done for you.

 19. Fill in the missing numbers.